 What Is Gastric Sleeve Surgery?

-Gastric sleeve surgery, also called a vertical sleeve gastrectomy, is a type of weight loss surgery that helps you lose weight by decreasing the size of your stomach by 75% to 80%.
+Gastric sleeve surgery is a type of weight loss surgery that helps you lose weight by decreasing the size of your stomach by 75% to 80%.
 The remaining parts are joined together to form a “sleeve" that resembles the size and shape of a banana.1

 By reducing the physical volume of your stomach, you feel full faster and become more likely to limit your calorie intake, thereby helping you lose weight.
 The procedure is used to treat obesity, as well as various other conditions related to obesity, such as:1